 Liturgy that Matters

-Feminist, anti-racist, queerly grounded liturgy and sermon applications for hundreds of progressive clergy of many denominations - contributing to more just, inclusive, generative, and theologically rich worship across the U.S. (And in one incredible congregation in Columbia)
+Feminist, anti-racist, queerly grounded liturgy and sermon applications for hundreds of progressive clergy of many denominations - contributing to more just, inclusive, generative, and theologically rich worship for thousands worshipping in the U.S., Columbia, Canada, and beyond.

 Prayers and litanies for a wide-variety of worshipping needs added to our free and ever-growing liturgy library.
-These resources have been used in protests, community-led gatherings, personal spiritual discipline, worshipping congregations across the country, special services of celebration, loss, or community solidarity, house-churches, and more.
+These resources are used in protests, community-led gatherings, classrooms, worshipping congregations across the country, special services of celebration, loss, or community solidarity, house-churches, and more.

 enfleshed provides custom liturgies for individuals and communities looking for expansive words that ground in liberation and contemplative theologies.
 Each is constructed to meet the needs of specific contexts and, in most cases, is then offered for others' use through the liturgy library.